Mike Schmidt (1995)

 In 1973, his first full season in the major leagues, Schmidt batted .196 with 72 hits, 11 doubles, 18 home runs, and 52 RBIs in 132 games.

 Schmidt had a strong season in 1974, leading the NL in home runs with 36.
 He had career highs in games played (162) and in hits (160).
-He finished the season with 28 doubles, 23 stolen base, 116 RBIs, 138 strikeouts to 106 walks, and a .282 batting average.
-Defensively he led NL third basemen with in assists with 404.
+He finished the season with 28 doubles, 23 stolen bases, 116 RBIs, 138 strikeouts to 106 walks, and a .282 batting average.
+Defensively he led NL third basemen in assists with 404.

 Schmidt again led the NL in home runs in 1975.
 He had 140 hits, a career high 34 doubles, 38 home runs, a career high 29 stolen bases, 95 RBIs, and a .249 batting average in 158 games.
 He walked 101 times and struck out 180 times.